MatheosGiakoumi/matheosgiakoumi.github.io/index.md

       <strong>Status</strong>: In Preparation
       </li>
       <br>
-      <li> Zanini, S., Somenzi, E., <strong>Giakoumi, M.</strong>, Pontoni, F., Risso G. (2024).
+      <li> Pontoni, F., Somenzi, E., Zanini, S., Risso G., <strong>Giakoumi, M.</strong> (2025).
 “The Italian electricity market in 2030 between NECP’s and reality.
-What do we expect from Italian electricity prices if national targets are not reached?”. <a href="https://www.feem.it/en/publication/briefs/"   target="_blank"> FEEM Policy Brief</a>
+What do we expect from Italian electricity prices if national targets are not reached?”.
+ISBN: 9791280348333, <a href="https://www.researchgate.net/profile/Sara-Zanini-7/publication/393047972_The_Italian_electricity_market_in_2030_between_NECPs_and_reality_What_do_we_expect_from_Italian_wholesale_electricity_prices_if_national_targets_are_not_reached/links/685d347a99d2ce32c1cb6b8b/The-Italian-electricity-market-in-2030-between-NECPs-and-reality-What-do-we-expect-from-Italian-wholesale-electricity-prices-if-national-targets-are-not-reached.pdf"   target="_blank"> FEEM Policy Brief</a>
       <br>
-      <strong>Status</strong>: In Preparation
+      <strong>Status</strong>: Published
       </li>
       <br>
   </ol>